 Often, the best preservation is consistent maintenance, and constant attention and care paid by a loving owner of a historic property.
 The stewardship award honors owners or families that ensure their buildings stay in excellent condition over a period of decades.
 Projects in this category may be residential, commercial, municipal or institutional use or ownership, and may include landscapes or buildings.

-Award Winner for Preservation, Rehabilitation or Restoration (Residential)
+Award Winners for Preservation, Rehabilitation or Restoration (Residential)

 Award Winner for Preservation, Rehabilitation or Restoration (Commercial or Institutional)